 Here at Skillcrush we teach technical skills that can make you more in-demand on the remote job market, including:

 - web development

 If you’re ready to explore tech jobs, take a look at these articles:

 Since so much of the workforce is going remote, there are a thousand different paths you can take to finding a remote job.

-That said, if you’re looking for the highest paying jobs with a low barrier to entry, then we’ve got your answer: become a front end developer.
+That said, if you’re looking for the highest paying jobs with a low barrier to entry and lots of perks, then we’ve got your answer: become a front end developer.

 And if you haven’t already, make sure to sign up for Skillcrush’s FREE Coding Camp.
-You’ll learn about a variety of tech skills including front end development, WordPress, and UX design.
+You’ll learn about a variety of tech skills including front end development and UX design.

 More Resources on Learning Tech Skills

 - 10 Tech Careers You Can Do Remotely